Deviantcoin/Deviant-Miscellaneous/windows/Hot-MasterNode-workaround.md

 ![Save as cli](/images/WIN-cli.bat.png)

 4. Fill deviant.conf<br />
-Open the notepad, fill it with info for your system using this template:<br />
+Open the notepad, and fill it with info for your system using this template:<br />
 ```
 masternode=1
 masternodeprivkey={MN PRIV KEY}